 Have you found yourself feeling less satisfied with your work?
 Do you feel stressed more often and have trouble relaxing?
-Has that sense of fulfillment you once had seemed to have gone away?
+Has your sense of fulfillment seemed to have gone away?

-Maybe you have less energy to perform at the level you’re used to work.
-You may like your job—and potentially started it because it’s what you really wanted to do with your life—but you simply don’t have the passion you once had.
+You may like your job—and potentially started it because it’s what you really wanted to do with your life.
+You may have picked a profession because it made sense financially, and prioritized doing it well.
+But now you notice that you find it hard to have the passion and determination you once had.

-Maybe by this point, you’ve started to wonder if these feelings are permanent.
-You’d really like to go back to the productivity levels you once had without the stress and lack of passion following you around.
+At this point, you’ve started to wonder if these feelings of exhaustion, reduced confidence, feeling overwhelmed, and irritable are permanent.
+You’d really like to go back to the productivity levels you once had without the stress and lack of passion that is now following you around.

 Many People Experience Burnout Symptoms

-Sometimes, it can be difficult to recognize the initial signs of burnout.
-It can creep up on you slowly, gradually chipping away at your joy and energy, and you may not realize what’s going on until you’re already deep into it.
+Usually, it can be difficult to recognize the signs of burnout.
+It can creep up on you slowly, gradually chipping away at your joy and energy, and you may not realize what’s going on until you’re already deep into the feelings of exhaustion, depletion, and low confidence.

 Burnout Recovery Is Possible With The Right Help

-I often use the phrase, ‘treat burnout like you would a physical injury.’
-You wouldn’t try to jump right back into your old routine when you have a physical injury.
-Most likely, you would build habits to repair and strengthen your body, and would see a doctor or someone similar to help prevent future injury.
+I often use the phrase, “treat burnout like you would a physical injury.”
+While you might want to jump back into your old routine after a physical injury, you most likely would need to build habits that repair and strengthen your body.
+You might even see a doctor or someone similar to help identify patterns and behaviors that are contributing to your injury.
 It’s the same with burnout.
-If you don’t take time to rest and repair, then the symptoms will remain and healing will not take place.
+If you don’t make time to learn, rest, and repair, then the symptoms tend to remain and long-term healing will not take place.

 I offer a warm, safe environment where we can explore your symptoms in the context of your current demands and long-term goals.
 By working together, we can create a plan to help you meet your goals and create skills that will serve you far into the future.